StochasticBiology/hypertraps-ct/README.md

 Analysing and plotting data
 ----
   * `tb-case-study.R` -- curates TB data, runs HyperTraPS, and plots TB case study.
+  * `tb-predict.R` -- curates TB data, runs HyperTraPS, and does future and unobserved prediction examples.
   * `cancer-examples.R` -- R script running examples of cancer progression analysis

 and after setting up the data with the scripts above